How to Unlock Any Locked Washer Door in Under 5 Minutes

 1. Reattach the door to the washer, and secure it with the nuts or screws.

-Under normal circumstances, the washer door remains locked if the drum’s temperature is too high to protect you from burns when handling hot laundry.
+Under normal circumstances, your washing machine door remains locked if the drum’s temperature is too high to protect you from burns when handling hot laundry.
 The temperature sensor, or NTC sensor, is the component responsible for measuring the temperature inside the drum.

 A faulty NTC sensor might send an incorrect high-temperature reading to the machine even when the drum is cool, preventing the door from opening.
 You can use a multimeter set to ohmmeter mode to determine if the NTC sensor is defective.